Medical Assistant vs Medical Lab Technician

 A medical lab technician is someone who works in a medical laboratory helping to conduct tests on body tissues like blood, urine, sputum, and others.
 They work with special lab equipment and ensure that all machinery is working properly.

-This guide goes over responsibilities, average salaries, education requirements, and key differences and similarities between medical assistants and medical lab technicians to help you decide which is the best career choice for you.
+This guide goes over responsibilities, median salaries, education requirements, and key differences and similarities between medical assistants and medical lab technicians to help you decide which is the best career choice for you.

 Medical Assisting vs Medical Lab Technician Overview